rydmike/adaptive_theme_demo/README.md

 The tinting used on Android is quite subtle, the difference to the tinted version is not super obvious, but it is there.
 We could use more aggressive tinting if we wanted to on Android, but we chose to keep it very subtle.
 Typically, the surface tinting in Android is a bit too aggressive for our preference.
 With this demo we wanted to show a way to also make more subtle tinted surfaces with `flex_seed_scheme`.
 You can make totally custom tinting and color mapping to `ColorScheme` colors, with `flex_seed_scheme` by defining your own custom `FlexTones`.

-We can also see that the above generated `ColorsScheme`s all include our designer colors from the provide palette and generally match the design intent of the designer's palette.
+We can also see that the above generated `ColorsScheme`s all include our designer colors from the provided palette and generally match the design intent of the designer's palette.
 Also for all generated supporting colors.
 The color schemes are also colorful and have good contrast, except for the `fixedDim` colors which intentionally have much lower contrast as it is in their design intent.

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/design_colors_2.png" alt="Design colors 2" />